rreece/rreece.github.io/outline-of-philosophy/statistics.md

 Maximizing $\mathrm{log} \: L(\theta)$ is equivalent to maximizing $L(\theta)$,
-and the former is more convenient because for data that are independent and identically distributed (*i.i.d.*) the joint probability distribution can be factored into a product of individual measurements:
+and the former is more convenient because for data that are independent and identically distributed (*i.i.d.*) the joint likelihood can be factored into a product of individual measurements:

 $$ L(\theta) = \prod_i L(\theta|x_i) = \prod_i P(x_i|\theta) $$